Garyljackson/garyjackson.dev/hugo/content/posts/azure-web-app-traffic-spike/index.md

 1. Are there other Azure resources that are also in the Front Door ranges?
 2. Maybe someone has created their own Front Door Instance, and has pointed it to my App?

-To deal with option 2, you need to actaully check an incoming header in the request for the ID of the Front Door - argh - nooo, I don't want the requests to get to the app in the first place!
+To deal with option 2, you need to actually check an incoming header in the request for the ID of the Front Door - argh - nooo, I don't want the requests to get to the app in the first place!

 ### The Plan - uhm, part 2